A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Machine Learning for Security of RS

 In recent years, the advances made in deep learning (DL) have considerably advanced the intelligence of ML models in a unique number of predictive tasks such as classification of images and other unstructured data.
 Notwithstanding their great success, recent studies have shown that ML/DL models are not immune to security threats from adversarial use of AI.
 We can classify attacks against a ML model along three main dimensions, attack \textit{timing} and \textit{goal}.

 \textbf{Attack timing.} As illustrated in Fig.~\ref{figure:attack_scheme}, an adversary can attack a ML model at two main stages of the learning pipeline, during \textit{training} or \textit{production}.
 These two categories of attacks are respectively known as (i) \textit{training-time attack} (a.k.a. causative or poisoning attack)~\cite{DBLP:conf/icml/BiggioNL12} and, ii) \textit{inference-time attack} (a.k.a. exploratory or evasion attack)~\cite{DBLP:journals/corr/SzegedyZSBEGF13}. \begin{itemize} \item \textit{Poisoning attack.} Data poisoning attacks are realized by injecting false data points into the training data with the goal to corrupt/degrade the model (e.g., the classifier).
-Poisoning attacks have been explored in the literature for a variety of tasks~\cite{DBLP:series/synthesis/2018Vorobeychik}, such as (i) attacks on binary classification for tasks such as label flipping or against kernelized SVM, (ii) attacks on unsupervised learning such as clustering and anomaly detection and, (iii) attacks on matrix completion task in RS known as \textit{shilling attacks}~\cite{deldjoo2020dataset,DBLP:conf/recsys/DeldjooNM19}.
-As an example, in the pioneering work~\cite{DBLP:conf/icml/BiggioNL12}, Biggio et al., propose a poisoning attack based on properties of the SVM optimal solution that could significantly degrade the classification test accuracy. \item \textit{Evasion attack.} Unlike poisoning attacks, evasion attacks do not interfere with training data.
+Poisoning attacks have been explored in the literature for a variety of tasks~\cite{DBLP:series/synthesis/2018Vorobeychik}, such as (i) attacks on binary classification for tasks such as label flipping or against kernelized SVM~\cite{DBLP:conf/ecai/XiaoXE12}, (ii) attacks on unsupervised learning such as clustering and anomaly detection~\cite{DBLP:journals/corr/abs-1811-09985}, and (iii) attacks on matrix completion task in RS~\cite{DBLP:conf/nips/LiWSV16, DBLP:conf/recsys/DeldjooNM19}.
+As an example, in the pioneering work by~\citet{DBLP:conf/icml/BiggioNL12}, the authors propose a poisoning attack based on properties of the SVM optimal solution that could significantly degrade the classification test accuracy. \item \textit{Evasion attack.} Unlike poisoning attacks, evasion attacks do not interfere with training data.
 They adjust malicious samples during the inference phase.
-These attacks are also named \textit{decision-time} attacks referring to their attempt to \textit{evade} the \textit{decision} made by the learned model at test time.
-Evasive attacks are conducted by crafting \textit{adversarial examples} --- subtle but non-random perturbation --- added to original data to cause the learned model to produce erroneous output.
-Adversarial examples are additive perturbations of the input sample under a norm constraint whose goal is to fool the target model (e.g., a classifier or a recommendation model).
-Perturbations are optimized by an attack algorithm known as \textit{adversarial attack} against the target model. \end{itemize}
+These attacks are also named \textit{decision-time} attacks referring to their attempt to \textit{evade} the \textit{decision} made by the learned model at test time~\cite{DBLP:series/synthesis/2018Vorobeychik}.
+For instance, evasion attacks can be used to evade spam~\cite{DBLP:journals/jmlr/JorgensenZI08}, as well as network intrusion~\cite{DBLP:conf/raid/WangPS06} detectors.
+Recently, evasive attacks are conducted by crafting \textit{adversarial examples}, which are subtle but non-random human-imperceptible perturbations, added to original data to cause the learned model to produce erroneous output.~\citet{DBLP:journals/corr/SzegedyZSBEGF13} were the first to discover that some carefully selected perturbations that are barely perceptible to the human eye, when added to an image, could lead a well-trained DNN to misclassify the adversarial image with high confidence.